nbdc-datahub/hbcd-docs/docs/instruments/SED/aces.md

 ## Instrument Details

-This measure indexes adverse events experienced by the parent/caregiver before age 18 (**ACEs**) or child (**pediatric ACEs**).
+**Adverse childhood experiences (ACEs)** are stressful or traumatic events experienced before the age of 18 years and associated with poor health outcomes.
+The ACEs measure indexes adverse events experienced by the parent/caregiver before age 18 (**ACEs**) ([developer documentation](https://www.acesaware.org/learn-about-screening/screening-tools/)) or child (**pediatric ACEs**) ([Koita et. al, 2018](https://doi.org/10.1371/journal.pone.0208088)).
 Note that participants only report the total ACE events, so there is no scoring.

 ## References